louisbichard/notes/Revision/Cryptography/exam-questions.md

 ###Explain how digital signatures are produced using a hash function and a public-key cryptosystem.
 How are digital signatures checked?

-To sign a message using hashing and public key cryptography first the message is hashed to produce.
+To sign a message using hashing and public key cryptography first the message is hashed to produce a message digest and this is 'signed' using the private key.
+This is then published and associated to a signature.

+To verify this, apply the hash function to the message to compute the digest (h1) and encrypt the signature using teh public key (h2).
+If these are equal, then the messgae is genuine.

 ###Explain how digital signatures are verified.

-###It is well known that if an efficient integer factorisation algortithm was found the RSA cryptosystem would be broken.
-Why?

-#Digital signatures

 ###Assume you have a hash function which produces outputs (hash codes) which are 16 bits long.
 Discuss the sustainability of this function for the digital signature scheme (public key and hashing).
 (Taken from 2010 paper if this makes no sense)

-###What are digital signatures?

-###What is the purpose of a digital signature?

-###What are the main formats of a digital signature?

 ###What information is contained inside of a digital signature (You do not need to know all the items in a certificate, only about 5 items that you think are important).